410-690-4605

 How can I stay informed of the status?

 Up to date information about the progress of the project will be available at eastonvelocity.com/connecttalbot.
-We will continue to pursue grant funding to address other unserved areas of Talbot County not included for this specific project.

 Why are you doing this project?